Controls

 Panel

 This control acts as a container for other controls.
-Its security properties give the ability to selective show form content.
+Its security properties give it ability to selectivly show form content.
+If any users or roles are specified, any other user is excluded from viewing the Panel.

 This control has the following properties:

-• Users: A username put here allows this specific user to view the control.
+• Users: A username put here allows the specified user to view the control.
+Multiple users can be added as a comma separated list.

-• Roles: Any member of the role name put here will be able to view the panel and its contents.
+• Roles: Any member of a role name put here will be able to view the Control and its contents.
+Multiple roles can be added as a comma separated list.

 • Collapsible: Allows a user to shrink the panel by clicking the label bar.